MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 Set-SPOSite -Identity https://contoso.sharepoint.com/sites/site1 -EnableAutoExpirationVersionTrim $false -MajorVersionLimit 500 -MajorWithMinorVersionsLimit 20 -ExpireVersionsAfterDays 0
 ```

-Example 13 sets Manual Version Storage Limits at Site Level by limiting the number of versions with no time limits.
+Example 13 sets Manual Version History Limits at Site Level by limiting the number of versions with no time limits.
 The new document libraries will use this version setting.
 Also it creates a job to set this manual version setting for existing document libraries that enabled versioning.

 ### Example 14
 ```powershell
 Set-SPOSite -Identity https://contoso.sharepoint.com/sites/site1 -EnableAutoExpirationVersionTrim $true -ApplyToNewDocumentLibraries
 ```
-Example 14 sets Automatic version Storage Limits at Site Level.
+Example 14 sets Automatic Version History Limits at Site Level.
 The new document libraries will use this version setting.

 ### EXAMPLE 15